alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 These are both awful realizations if you have imposter syndrome like I do.

 Off the top of my head, I can name several people smarter than me.
-(I met them in high school, and they've been better han me since.)
+(I met them in high school, and they've been better than me since.)
 I can name a few undergrads with first author publications.
 (They work in the same lab I do, but they've worked longer and harder than I have.)
 It's to the point where I base my self worth not on where I am in relation to others, but on where